kavanap37/my-youtube/README.md

 - RouterProvider in App.js to provide the created router
 - Use `<Outlet/>` for changing components based on URL
 - `<Link>` to link the routes

+8. Getting video on WatchPage: use useSearchParams to fetch information from URL not useParams

+- native browser search params: URLSearchParams which has property
+- Change all iframe classes to camelcase as iframe is used inside react

+9. Higher Order Component: Takes existing component and modifies it to match requirement

+10. Search Bar